Reading, PA Counselors – Thriveworks Reading Counseling, Therapy and Coaching

 Heather has a warm and friendly demeanor and easily builds a positive connection with her clients.
 Her approach to counseling is client centered, meaning that she meets clients where they are at.
 Heather understands the unique needs of foster children and adopted children and their families.
 The traumas of abuse, neglect, homelessness, medical trauma, disruption of caregiving, and broken attachments affect each child and family differently.
 Heather understands the impact of trauma on the developing brain and works diligently with families to facilitate an understanding of trauma, ultimately bringing healing for the individual and family.
 Heather has been trained in Trauma Focused Cognitive Behavioral Therapy which she has used with success with traumatized children.
 Heather also incorporates Narrative Therapy, Attachment Therapy and Play Therapy techniques with her clients.
 Heather believes that a solid family commitment to therapy is essential to healing and enjoys bringing families together during counseling sessions.

-Tonia Knight is a Licensed Professional Counselor and has spent over 20 years working with children, adolescents and adults.
+Tonia Knight is a Licensed Professional Counselor and Certified Advanced Alcohol and Drug Counselor who has spent over 20 years working with children, adolescents and adults.
 Whether it was teaching special education classes, working as a Mobile Therapist/Behavior Specialist, managing cases in therapeutic foster care, or counseling in the mental health or drug and alcohol field, her heart has always been in helping her clients to achieve the healthiest version of themselves possible.

 Tonia has experience working with individuals in recovery and their loved ones as well.
 Tonia has empathy and compassion for the struggles that are encountered on the road to healing for all those involved.
 She has knowledge in codependency, enabling, and fostering healthy relationships.
 Tonia also has experience in working through grief, anxiety, depression, PTSD, anger management, and building positive self-esteem.
 Tonia has worked with individuals in the LGBT community as well as with individuals under the Autism Spectrum.